Community-Based Disaster Risk Reduction

 CBDRR has been traditionally practiced by NGOs as a common approach to build resilient communities in their DRR efforts (Izumi & Shaw, 2012).
 The approach was initially implemented in the developing world by NGOs, followed by international organizations like the International Federations of Red Cross and Red Crescent.
 The approach is now increasingly promoted among local governments in order to strengthen the links between the official disaster management system and community-based organizations (Kafle & Murshed, 2006).
 There are many case studies of DRR projects with community-based approaches by NGOs and local governments, and there are many variations as well (Heijmans, 2009).

-In an analysis of community-based disaster risk reduction approaches in Africa, van Niekerk and Coetzee (2012) pointed out that communities were mainly excluded from the decision- making system in the top-down governance system in most African states.
+In an analysis of community-based disaster risk reduction approaches in Africa, van Niekerk and Coetzee (2012) pointed out that communities were mainly excluded from the decision-making system in the top-down governance system in most African states.
 They strongly argued that linking top-down relief response activities with community participation can enhance the resilience of the system.
-Although there are several financial constraints for funding community-based projects, it is important to recognize the enhanced skills of the NGOs and voluntary organization, which can effectively manage funds and deliver the appropriate actions at the grassroots level.
+Although there are several financial constraints for funding community-based projects, it is important to recognize the enhanced skills of the NGOs and voluntary organizations, which can effectively manage funds and deliver the appropriate actions at the grassroots level.

 In an overview of Central America, Hori and Shaw (2012a) analyzed 49 disaster management projects, which were funded in 6 countries after Hurricane Mitch.
-It was found that 80% of the projects focused on soft components, like training, knowledge dissemination, etc. Local stakeholders were the primary focus of 48% of these projects, which were implemented directly with the communities, especially for installing early warning systems.
+It was found that 80% of the projects focused on soft components, like training, knowledge dissemination, and so forth.
+Local stakeholders were the primary focus of 48% of these projects, which were implemented directly with the communities, especially for installing early warning systems.
 The analysis shows three major categories of project achievements: (1) saving lives, (2) solidarity with the communities, and (3) the influence of the community-based projects on reforming the local government’s legislative framework.
 Therefore, it was found that community involvement and participation has a far-reaching impact on local governance.

 With the development of technology, in a digital era the virtual communities based on the social media have started playing important roles in DRR.
-There are two types of virtual community related to DR: (1) the learning forum, where researchers and practitioners share their views on new developments in DRR and engage in debate, and (2) community voices, where people and communities express their concern in areas related to DRR.
+There are two types of virtual community related to DRR: (1) the learning forum, where researchers and practitioners share their views on new developments in DRR and engage in debate, and (2) community voices, where people and communities express their concern in areas related to DRR.
 Both are considered of equal importance, since in the information age the importance of sharing and networking is one of the key aspects of community practice.

 Stakeholders in CBDRR